 We accept single registrations at the double occupancy rate.
 We then match up the single males with other single males in rooms with two beds and do the same with the single female participants.
-If we have an odd number of men or women the first single male or female that registered will get a single occupancy room at no extra cost.
-This has only happened once in the last twelve years.
+If we are unable to match you up you will be required to pay the single occupancy surcharge of $260.00.

 We will be riding through sparsely populated areas for much of the tour, however cell phone reception will be mostly available until we get into the Cape Breton Highlands National Park.
 Within the park, there will be no cell phone reception at all, so preparations to meet up with others or make strategic stops must be coordinated ahead of time.
 Also, riding with a buddy is a good idea through the park, not just for the companionship, but in case of trouble, you will not be able to call the support vans.

 The only thing we know for sure is that we will follow the regulations and recommendations of the Government of Nova Scotia to the letter.
 To see the current regulations see this link: